ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Introduction

-In this paper, we introduce a visual toolkit, \oursystem{}, that supports on-demain hypothesis testing of the behavior of text generation LLMs on open-domain tasks, with minimal to no coding required.
+In this paper, we introduce a visual toolkit, \oursystem{}, that supports on-demand hypothesis testing of the behavior of text generating LLMs on open-domain tasks, with minimal to no coding required.
 We describe the design of \oursystem{}, including how it was motivated from real use cases at our university, and how our design evolved with feedback from fellow academics and online users.
-Since early summer 2023, \oursystem{} has been publicly available at {\href{https://chainforge.ai}{chainforge.ai}} as web and local software, is free and open-source, and allows users to share their experiments with others as files or links.
+Since early summer 2023, \oursystem{} has been publicly available at \href{https://chainforge.ai}{chainforge.ai} as web and local software, is free and open-source, and allows users to share their experiments with others as files or links.
 Unlike other systems work in HCI, we developed \oursystem{} in the open, seeking an alternative to closed-off or `prototype-and-move-on' patterns of work.
-Since its launch, our tool has been used by many people, including in other HCI research projects to top conferences in the field.
+Since its launch, our tool has been used by many people, including in other HCI research projects submitted to this very conference.
 We report a qualitative user study engaging a range of participants, including people with non-computing backgrounds.
 Our goal was to examine how users applied \oursystem{} to tasks that mattered to them, position the tools' strengths and limitations, and pose implications for future interfaces.
 We show that users were able to apply \oursystem{} to a variety of investigations, from plotting LLMs' understanding of material properties, to discovering subtle biases in model outputs across languages.
 Through a small interview study, we found that actual users find \oursystem{} useful for real-world tasks, including by extending its source code, and remark on differences between their usage and in-lab users.'
-Our contributions are (consistent with HCI `toolkit' or constructive research \cite{ledo2018evaluation}):
+Consistent with HCI `toolkit' or constructive research~\cite{ledo2018evaluation}, our contributions are:

 \begin{itemize} \item the \emph{artifact} of \oursystem{}, which is publicly available, open-source, and iteratively developed with users \item \emph{in-lab usability} and \emph{interview studies} of a system for open-ended, on-demand hypothesis testing of LLM behavior \item \emph{implications} for future tools which target prompt engineering and hypothesis testing of LLM outputs \end{itemize}